All-in-one Graph-based Indexing for Hybrid Search on GPUs: Abstract

 \section{Abstract}

-Hybrid search has emerged as a promising paradigm to overcome the limitations of single-path retrieval, enhancing accuracy for applications like recommendations, information retrieval, and Retrieval-Augmented Generation.
-However, existing methods are constrained by a trilemma: they sacrifice flexibility for efficiency, suffer from accuracy degradation due to separate retrievals, or incur prohibitive storage overhead for flexible combinations of retrieval paths.
+Hybrid search has emerged as a promising paradigm that combines lexical and semantic retrieval, enhancing accuracy for applications such as recommendations, information retrieval, and Retrieval-Augmented Generation.
+However, existing methods are constrained by a trilemma: they sacrifice flexibility for efficiency, suffer from accuracy degradation, or incur prohibitive storage overhead for flexible combinations of retrieval paths.

 This paper introduces \textsf{Allan-Poe}, a novel \textbf{\underline{All}}-in-one gr\textbf{\underline{a}}ph i\textbf{\underline{n}}dex accelerated by G\textbf{\underline{P}}Us f\textbf{\underline{o}}r \textbf{\underline{e}}fficient hybrid search.
-We first analyze the limitations of existing retrieval paradigms and distill key design principles for an effective hybrid search index.
-Guided by these principles, we architect a unified graph-based index that flexibly integrates four retrieval paths—dense vector, sparse vector, full-text, and knowledge graph—within a single, cohesive structure.
+We first analyze the limitations of existing retrieval paradigms and extract key design principles for an effective hybrid index.
+Guided by the principles, we architect a unified graph-based index that flexibly integrates three retrieval paths—dense vector, sparse vector, and full-text—within a single, cohesive structure.
 To enable efficient construction, we design a GPU-accelerated pipeline featuring a warp-level hybrid distance kernel, RNG-IP joint pruning, and keyword-aware neighbor recycling.
-For query processing, we introduce a dynamic fusion framework that supports any combination of retrieval paths and weights without index reconstruction, leveraging logical edges from the knowledge graph to resolve complex multi-hop queries.
-Extensive experiments on 6 real-world datasets demonstrate that \textsf{Allan-Poe} achieves superior end-to-end query accuracy and outperforms state-of-the-art methods by 1.5-186.4$\times$ in throughput, while significantly reducing storage overhead.
+For query processing, we introduce a dynamic fusion framework that supports any combination of retrieval paths and weights without index reconstruction, flexibly leveraging logical structures from the knowledge graph to resolve complex multi-hop queries.
+Extensive experiments on 6 real-world datasets demonstrate that \textsf{Allan-Poe} achieves superior end-to-end query accuracy and outperforms state-of-the-art methods by 1.5$\times$-186.4$\times$ in throughput, while significantly reducing storage overhead.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear. \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup